Exit Strategies for Property Investment in Australia: A Comprehensive Guide

 How it works

-You buy and hold quality investment properties, allow time for capital growth, then sell some of them to:
+You buy and hold quality investment properties, allowing time for capital growth.
+Then, you sell some of them to:

-Many investors use the equity growth from two or three well-chosen properties to eliminate all home loan mortgage debt.
+Many investors use the equity growth from two or three well-chosen properties to eliminate the family home loan mortgage debt.

 Pros